Belgabor/TardisMod-Schemas/README.md

 ### Big Farm
 Based on a design originally by [NovaDrake711](http://www.minecraftforum.net/forums/mapping-and-modding/minecraft-mods/2420176-tardis-mod-updated-to-v0-99-on-13-08-2015?comment=1178), so credit goes to them.

 In the "Fixed" version I removed some minor inconsistencies in roundel placement.
 The "Deeper" version features 3 deep farm slots.
 "Spacious" has the walkways on the outer wall less cramped and the side nooks of the slots are 3 deep as well.
-All should be stackable with small height steps
+All should be stackable with small height steps.

 ### Blood Magic Altar
 Should be self-explanatory =)
+The "Alt" varsion has some roundels next to the alter for automation, but thus blocks placing ther altar lower than suggested.

 ### Cellar
 Rooms with a three high space below the floor to house potentially hidden things below the floor.
 Small version based on the Small Camber by [NovaDrake711](http://www.minecraftforum.net/forums/mapping-and-modding/minecraft-mods/2420176-tardis-mod-updated-to-v0-99-on-13-08-2015?comment=1178).

+### Disco Small
+Room inspired by [riskable](https://www.youtube.com/watch?v=21JZOXFUdWI)'s Disco schema.
+Smaller, suitable for e.g. an energized Thaumcraft node.

 ### Garden of Grass
 Room suitable for growning big trees, Botania etc.